Neekobus/jamtk/README.md

 Components : ImageManager
 -------------------------

- * Use "new JAMTK.ImageManager()" to match images keys with ids in DOM.
+ * Use "new JAMTK.ImageManager()" to match images keys with img's ids in the DOM.
  * Use "new JAMTK.ImageManager("sprite", "medias/sprites")" to use the sprite sheet located in "medias/" (sprites.json and medias/sprites.png)

- * When you need the image, simply use the getImage(key, [variant]) method.
+ * When you need an image, simply use the getImage(key, [variant]) method.
  * TODO : allow array for key or variant.